Launch students into a universe of possibilities.

 - Grade 5 – How can someone learn more about specific occupations of interest?

 Galaxy was recently redeveloped by a team led by Kuder Chief Product Officer Rich Gates.
-Gates worked closely with subject matter experts including Dr. Julie Cerrito, assistant professor of counseling and human services at the University of Scranton, Dr. JoAnn Harris-Bowlsbey, executive director of product development for Kuder, Dr. Amy Gates, assistant professor of English at Missouri Southern State University, and Dr. Spencer Niles, who serves as senior vice president of research, and dean and professor of education for the College of William and Mary, to create career awareness and exploration tools specifically for students in grades pre-K through five.
+Gates worked closely with subject matter experts including Dr. Julie Cerrito, assistant professor of counseling and human services at the University of Scranton, Dr. JoAnn Harris-Bowlsbey, executive director of product development for Kuder, Dr. Amy Gates, assistant professor of English at Missouri Southern State University, and Dr. Spencer Niles, who serves as senior vice president of career planning and development for Kuder, and professor of education for the College of William and Mary, to create career awareness and exploration tools specifically for students in grades pre-K through five.

 It supports all early career development stakeholders.